 – Dr. Maria Lemke, Aquatic Ecologist for The Nature Conservancy in Illinois

 While this work is local to Illinois, it also aligns with the Conservancy’s global Water Funds program, which works with investors−primarily large businesses and government agencies−to establish funds for conserving key lands upstream that naturally filter water and reduce its speed across the land.
-At the same time, habitat for native plants and wildlife is preserved.
+Ultimately, the watershed conservation program in Bloomington has the potential to affect freshwater conservation further downstream.

 “Our state is one of the highest contributors of nitrogen and phosphorus to the Gulf of Mexico,” Lemke explained.
 “That means the Bloomington Drinking Watersheds project doesn’t just benefit local residents; it has the potential to positively affect the hypoxia or “dead zones” in the Gulf of Mexico. ”